PROGRESS REPORT/THE VIEW AHEAD

 Motorists are reminded that temporary work zones have been established on the North and South Frontage Road around the Quincy approach ramp.
 Traffic impacts will be minimal and Frontage Road access will be facilitated by Quincy police details.
 The Frontage Road work zones will allow excavation for footing extensions followed by the installation of rebar dowels and eventually the widening of the footing which supports the Quincy approach ramp wing walls.

 As the job progresses, and larger permanent bridge components continue arriving at the site, the project team expects to take advantage of deliveries by water and rail to help minimize neighborhood and traffic impacts.
 However, some materials are arriving at the work site on trucks.
 These vehicles will travel via Route 3, and depending on the time of day Howard Street, East Howard Street, and South Street or Union Street, Quincy Avenue and East Howard Street to Route 3A.
 This is the only anticipated traffic impact associated with this phase of construction.
+If you believe that you have seen an off-route truck, please call the project hotline at 617-504-2924.
+We ask that you have the truck's license number so that we may identify if it is associated with this job.

 Motorists are reminded that partial closures of the temporary bridge associated with the structure's maintenance will continue throughout the construction period, but are independent of the construction process.